30 Pieces of Random Trivia That Might Just Come in Handy

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Learning random trivia facts is lots of fun, but at the end of the day, it’s just little bits of information that take up space in your brain, right?
 Not necessarily!
 Check out these fun facts that might just provide some useful information, impress those around you, or at the very least, boost your morale a little!
 And if you’re hungry for even more random trivia, check out these 100 interesting facts about just about everything.
+Plus, if you have Netflix, you can even answer tons of trivia questions with their interactive trivia game—Triviaverse.
 Or, if you consider yourself a film buff, see how many of these movie trivia questions you can get right.